This article first appeared in our journal For Nature (issue 1/2019).

 Convict murderer with larvae

 It was music, not biology, that first captivated Eliana Buenaventura.
 In Bogotá she learned to love the oboe, first playing in a children's orchestra and later at the Conservatory of the National University of Colombia.
 Because she was increasingly fascinated by nature in addition to music, she began studying biology in Bogotá and ended up at the National Institute for Forensic Medicine and Forensics after graduating.
 "In Colombia, half of all deaths are due to violence," says Buenaventura.
 "I determined the time of death of murder victims by examining the developmental stages of fly larvae that colonize the body after death."
-She stayed with the homicide investigators for two and a half years, worked on around 150 cases, and was even able to use the fly larvae to determine if a victim had used cocaine or other substances.
+She stayed with the investigators for two and a half years, worked on around 150 cases, and was even able to use the fly larvae to determine if a victim had used cocaine or other substances.
 "It was a tough time because a biologist isn't exactly trained to deal with the darkest side of human society."
 Again and again, however, she came up against the limits of the methods in the investigation work.
 She decided to research flesh flies to make them even more useful for forensics.

 A wandering period began: doctoral thesis in Denmark, postdoc position at North Carolina State University in the USA, two more years at the renowned Smithsonian Institute in Washington D. C. Then Berlin.
-Your new office is in the north wing of the Natural History Museum.
+Her new office is in the north wing of the Natural History Museum.
 "Tiernahrungslehre" is written in old German on the door to the hallway.
 On her huge desk there are specialist books on species identification next to a novel by the Colombian writer Gabriel García Márquez.
 Historical laboratory dishes are stored in a showcase, and outside the window is an old apple tree, under which she likes to take a coffee break.
-The museum's unique two-winged collection and the expertise of German researchers on biodiversity and the extinction of species moved them to Berlin – but above all the changes that the Museum für Naturkunde wants to undergo in the next few years.
+The museum's unique Diptera collection and the expertise of German researchers on biodiversity and the extinction of species made her move to Berlin – but above all the changes that the Museum für Naturkunde wants to undergo in the next few years.
 "Once the entire collection is digitized and public, a researcher in Argentina can compare his or her fly finds and the DNA in it with our data," says Buenaventura.
 "This is a huge contribution to global biodiversity research."

 Secrets in Berlin parks